Police Blotter: February 3, 2021

 FELONY ARRESTS

-Carlos D. Guerrero, 22, of the 1800 block of Current Court, Marysville, was arrested by the Yuba County Sheriff’s Office at 8:52 p.m.
-Feb.
-1 on Woodland Drive on suspicion of corporal injury.
-He was booked into Yuba County Jail.
+Anthony L. Kirkpatrick, 37, of the 400 block of W. First Street, Chico, was arrested by the Colusa County Sheriff’s Office at 12:30 a.m.

-Daniel K. A. Criswell, 20, of the 2600 block of Jefferson Avenue, Yuba City, was arrested by the Yuba City Police Department at 1:37 p.m.
-Feb.
-1 on suspicion of threatening to commit a crime.
-He was booked into Sutter County Jail.

-Luis G. Garcia, 36, of Stockton was arrested by the Yuba County Sheriff’s Office at 4:55 a.m.
 Jan.
-31 on Plumas Arboga Road on suspicion of possession of a controlled substance for sale.
-He was booked into Yuba County Jail.
+30 on State Route 45 at Packer Lane on suspicion of possession of a controlled substance for sale, transportation for sale of a controlled substance, possession of a controlled substance with the intent to sell, carrying a concealed weapon, possession of a controlled substance while armed and a special allegation for being armed with a firearm.
+He was booked into the Colusa County Jail.

 DUI ARRESTS

-Anthony G. Crabtree, 26, of the 1500 block of Bridge Street, Yuba City, was arrested by the California Highway Patrol at 3:38 a.m.
-Feb.
-1 on North Beale Road.
-He was booked into Yuba County Jail.
+Matthew T. Reiche, 37, of the 1000 block of First Street, Colusa, was arrested by the California Highway Patrol at 11:08 p.m.
+Jan.
+29 on Wilson Road just north of State Route 20 on suspicion of driving under the influence of drugs or alcohol, possession of methamphetamine and possession of medication without a prescription.
+He was booked into the Colusa County Jail.

-Ruben M. Lopez, 27, of the 2600 block of Date Street, Live Oak, was arrested by the California Highway Patrol at 12:25 a.m.
-Feb.
-1 on Highway 99.
-He was booked into Sutter County Jail.
+Ryda M. Stuart, 69, of the 18600 block of Diamond Ridge Road, Lower Lake, was arrested by the California Highway Patrol at 9:07 a.m.
+Jan.
+29 on State Route 20 east of Mitchell Flats.
+She was booked into the Colusa County Jail.